GfSE/SAF-Specification/viewpoints/Operational-Story-Viewpoint.md

 ## Purpose
 The Operational Story Viewpoint
 * captures Operational Stories and their relation to Operational Performers, thus enables storytelling
-* illustrates the operational background from the Stakeholder’s perspective
+* illustrates the operational background from the Stakeholder Perspective
 * serves as starting point to identify Stakeholders and/or context elements
 * fosters the communication among different Stakeholders
 ## Applicability
-The Operational Story Viewpoint supports the "Business or Mission Analysis Process" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2015 [§ 4.1] and contributes to the problem or opportunity statement.
+The Operational Story Viewpoint supports the "Business or Mission Analysis Process" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2023 [§2.3.5.1] and contributes to the problem or opportunity statement.
 ## Presentation
 A use case diagram featuring model elements representing Operational Stories, and Operational Performers involved in the mission.
-Note: Illustrations (drawings, sketches, etc.), and/or descriptions in free text may provide a comprehensive understanding of the operational background.
+Note: Illustrations, drawings, sketches, etc., and/or descriptions in free text may provide a comprehensive understanding of the background of the operational mission.

 ## Stakeholder
 * [Acquirer](../stakeholders.md#Acquirer)